How to Be Unmothered: A Trinidadian Memoir

 About the Book

-As a young girl, Adams finds solace in Trinidad’s whispering fever grass, sweet ixora flowers, and the cradling branches of the rose mango tree—all of their roots connecting her to the land’s long memory.
-But where flora gives way to the rank pavement of Covigne Road, gunshots echo and men amass in the doorways of derelict garages, their mouths and hands promising violation.
-Home offers no safety: just an explosive father, cowed sisters, and a mother whose only reprieve is control.
+As a girl, Adams finds solace in Trinidad’s whispering fever grass, sweet ixora flowers, and the cradling branches of the rose mango tree—roots connecting her to the land’s long memory.
+But on Covigne Road, gunshots echo and men amass in doorways, their mouths and hands promising violation.
+Home offers no safety: just an explosive father, cowed sisters, and a mother whose only reprieve is manipulation.
 Cloying, suffocating, the maternal embrace threatens to blot out all else.
-Is it better to be choked, or not to be held at all?
+Is it better to be choked or not to be held at all?

 ABOUT THE AUTHOR